DataIntellectTech/TorQ/docs/dataaccess.md

 The Dataaccess API is a TorQ upgrade designed for seamless cross process data retrival.

 Other Key upgrades of the API are:
-- Compatibility with non kdb processes such as Google BigQuery and qREST
+- Compatibility with non kdb+ processes such as Google BigQuery and qREST
 - Consistent queries across all processes
 - Data retrieval does not require q-SQL knowledge only q dictionary manipulation
 - User friendly interface including more comprehensible error messages